exp4-age/metro2hdf/README.md

 `-i="channel1" -i="channel2"`.
 The given strings are `glob` matched with the detected channels, e.g. `-e="coinc2_rd!*"` skips most coincidence data channels, which are useful during data acquisition but usually not used in data evaluation.
+In order to only get the sorted events `-i="coinc2_rd#groups"` can be used.

 The include list (if not empty) is matched first, any 'surviving' channels are then tested for matches in the exclude list.